Bridging Visual and Wireless Sensing via a Unified Radiation Field for 3D Radio Map Construction: Introduction

+Despite these challenges, a new generation of physics-informed frameworks and foundation models has emerged to incorporate electromagnetic priors into radio map construction.
+Notable examples include RMDM~\cite{jia2025rmdm}, which utilizes physics-informed diffusion models, ReVeal~\cite{shahid2025reveal}, which employs physics-informed neural networks (PINNs), and PEFNet~\cite{jiang2024physics}, which solves electromagnetic integral equations.
+Additionally, the CKM foundation model~\cite{xiao2026scalable} explores a scalable collaborative framework for radio environmental awareness.
+Despite their progress, these methodologies largely formulate radio map construction as a grid-regression or image-restoration task.
+Such 2D/2.5D-centric paradigms lack an explicit 3D geometric representation of the environment, making them inadequate for capturing complex propagation variations across different altitudes or handling non-planar obstacles.
+Furthermore, many of these methods rely on iterative generative processes or intensive numerical solvers, which prohibit the real-time inference required for dynamic network optimization.

 Recent advances in computer vision, particularly neural radiance fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian splatting (3D-GS)~\cite{kerbl3Dgaussians}, provide a promising avenue for accurate 3D radio map construction.
-These techniques enable photorealistic 3D scene reconstruction from images based on the propagation principle of light.
-Inspired by the fact that light is one type of electromagnetic waves, several studies have leveraged neural 3D scene representations to facilitate wireless channel modeling.
+These techniques approximate light transport via volumetric rendering, circumventing the need for computationally prohibitive full-wave electromagnetic solvers.
+While light and RF signals differ in their interaction mechanisms (e.g., diffraction and penetration), their shared wave nature allows visual reconstruction pipelines to provide a strong geometric prior that significantly simplifies the subsequent wireless channel modeling.
 For instance, NeRF\textsuperscript{2}~\cite{zhao2023nerf2} and WRF-GS~\cite{wen2025wrf, zhang2024rf} utilize NeRF and 3D-GS for 3D radio map construction based on radiation field reconstruction, respectively.
-Although RF-3DGS~\cite{zhang2024rf} improves construction accuracy by integrating visual and wireless information, the reconstructed radiation field is overfit to the fixed transmitter-receiver (Tx-Rx) configuration, generalization across different Tx or Rx locations remains a major challenge.
+Although RF-3DGS~\cite{zhang2024rf} improves construction accuracy by integrating visual and wireless information, the reconstructed radiation field is overfit to the fixed transmitter-receiver (Tx-Rx) configuration, and generalization across different Tx or Rx locations remains a major challenge.
 Moreover, existing approaches often fail to explicitly learn the underlying geometry and material properties, as well as radiation patterns, making robust adaptation to the Tx position and network configuration impossible.
 This substantially limits their capability to handle various tasks such as network planning and access point (AP) deployment~\cite{cao2025photon}, and results in a pronounced gap between simulation and real-world deployment.

 In this article, we propose URF-GS, a \emph{Unified} radio-optical \emph{Radiation Field} representation framework for accurate and generalizable 3D radio map construction.
 Built upon 3D-GS and inverse rendering~\cite{liang2024gs}, URF-GS employs a unified representation to jointly characterize both the radio and optical fields using 3D Gaussian primitives.
 Unlike previous methods that are confined to fixed configurations, URF-GS leverages physics-informed inverse rendering to learn material properties and radiation patterns from multi-modal observations.
 This enables the system to perform spatial ray-tracing and generalize to different Tx-Rx configurations.
 As illustrated in Fig. \ref{SynSS}, URF-GS yields higher accuracy than baseline schemes, closely matches the ground truth (GT) across all locations and dataset sizes.
 These results underscore the strong location generalization capability of URF-GS under arbitrary Tx-Rx configurations.
 More quantitative results and case studies are presented in the next section.